-Academic Calendar 2011-2012
+Academic Calendar 2012-2013

-FALL TERM 2011
+FALL TERM 2012

-June 30 Last d late for special students to apply for Fall 2011 admission (spaces permitting) July 1 Canada Day Holiday - University closed July 5 Last date for suspended students to apply for readmission Civic Holiday - University closed August 23 Last date for minimum payment or deferral of fees 1 ODP 100H and ODP 200H Outdoor Projects I and II2 • ODP 300H Outdoor Project 3 Labour Day - University closed · Academic and activity classes begin · Last date to register without a late penalty 4 Registration cancelled for all students who have not paid or deferred fees Last date to confirm intention to graduate at Fall Convocation September 25 Last date to enrol in F and Y academic courses Last date for deletion of F academic courses from academic record and academic grade point average 5 Last date to confirm intention to graduate at Spring Convocation November 7-8 November break - no classes e for special students to apply for Winter 2012 admission (spaces permitting) Academic and activity classes end December 7 Last date to confirm intention to graduate in June 2012 Docombor 9 Examination date for PRA activity courses 6 Examination date for FNA activity courses Examination period for academic courses December 21-30 willter Holidays - Offiversity closed WINTER TERM 2012
+June 30.Last date for special students to apply for Fall 2012 admission (spaces permitting)July 2.Canada Day Holiday - University closedJuly 6.Last date for suspended students to apply for readmissionAugust 6.Civic Holiday - University closed August 24 Last date for minimum payment or deferral of fees August (TBA) August (TBA) -September (TBA) September 3 Labour Day - University closed September 10 · · · September 12Last date to register without a late penalty Registration cancelled for all students who have not paid or deferred fees Last date to confirm intention to graduate at Fall Convocation September 23 Last date to enrol in F and Y academic courses October 8 November 4 Last date for deletion of F academic courses from academic record and academic grade point average Last date to confirm intention to graduate at Spring Convocation November 12-13 November 30 Last date for special students to apply for Winter 2013 admission (spaces permitting) December 4 Last date to confirm intention to graduate in June 2013 December 5 December 6-7 Examination dates for PRA activity courses December 10-21 Examination period for KPE and A&S academic courses December 24-January 4 WINTED TEDM 2012

-WINTER TERM 2012
+WINTER TERM 2013

-WINIER IERWI 2012 January 9 January 22 Last date to enrol in S section code academic courses January TBA Deferred examinations from December 2011 ^{6,7} January/February TBA ODP 302H Outdoor Project 3 February 20 Last date for deletion of Y academic courses from academic record and academic grade point average 5 February 20 Family Day - University closed February 20-24 Reading Week - no classes March 2 Last date for petitions which pertain to June 2012 graduation March 11 Last date for deletion of S section code academic courses from academic record and academic grade point average 5 April 5 Academic and activity classes end April 6 Good Friday - University closed April 9-10 Examination period for PRA activity courses 6 April 11-30 Examination period for PHE and A&S academic courses 6 May TBA Deferred Examinations from April 2012 ^{6,7} May TBA ODP 301H Outdoor Project 3 May 21 June TBA Graduation

-Notes:
+January 7 •

+January 20 Last date to enrol in S section code academic courses

+January TBA Deferred examinations from December 2012

+January/February TBA

+February 18

+from academic record and academic grade point average5

+February 18 Family Day - University closed

+February 19-22 Reading Week - no classes

+March 1 Last date for petitions which pertain to June 2013 graduation

+March 10 Last date for deletion of S section code academic courses

+from academic record and academic grade point average5

+March 29 Good Friday - University closed

+April 5 Academic and activity classes end

+April 8-9 Examination period for PRA activity courses

+April 10-30 Examination period for KPE and A&S academic courses

+May TBA Deferred Examinations from April 2013

+May TBA ODP 301H Outdoor Project

+May 20

+June TBA

+Notes

-- Failure to pay the minimum payment or deferral of fees will result in cancellation of enrolment in all courses. - 2 Required - These Outdoor Projects will be scheduled on the Mon.-Fri. preceding Labour Day weekend in upcoming years. - 3 Choice of one of ODP 300H or ODP 301H or ODP 302H for third year requirement. - After this date, the late fee will be enforced. - After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and 5 calculated into the academic GPA. - These dates are to be held open.
-Special arrangements will not be made for those students wishing to travel or to undertake employment that conflicts with the 6 examination schedule. - Deferred exams from December finals will be scheduled during the last two weeks of January.
+- 1 Failure to pay the minimum payment or deferral of fees will result in cancellation of enrolment in all courses. - 2 Required These Outdoor Projects will be scheduled within the week (Monday to Sunday) preceding Labour Day. - Choice of one of ODP 300H or ODP 301H or ODP 302H for third year requirement. - 4 After this date, the late fee will be enforced. - After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and calculated into the academic GPA. - These dates are to be held open.
+Special arrangements will not be made for those students wishing to travel or to undertake employment that conflicts with the examination schedule. - 7 Deferred exams from December finals will be scheduled during the last two weeks of January.
 Deferred exams from April finals will be scheduled in mid May.